-A blue light shot off Dumbledore's wand at that, hitting Peter, making him glow for a moment before receding as Shacklebolt retrieved the items in question.
+A blue light shot off Dumbledore's wand obligingly, hitting Peter, making him glow for a moment before receding as Shacklebolt retrieved the items in question.

 Sirius nodded to the three kids, saying, 'I'll see you lot later,' and looking at Harry specifically, he said 'Especially you.'
 Then, without so much of a glance at the rest of the room, he exited the room, followed by Moody.

-Moody took Sirius to his house by side – along apparation.
+Moody took Sirius to his house by side – along apparition.
 'Stay right here,' Moody grunted as he stepped forward and waved his wand in complex patterns.
-Sirius watched as Moody took down a multitude of defensive wards placed around his modest one storey house.
+Sirius watched as Moody took down a multitude of defensive spells placed around his modest one storey house.